Skip to main content

 Urchin barrens are areas of rocky reef that are dominated by sea urchins.
 The areas would normally support healthy kelp forest but have little or no kelp due to overgrazing by sea urchins.
 This leads to a barren seafloor with a loss of habitat and biodiversity, impacting the overall health of coastal environments.
 Urchin barrens are prevalent in northeastern New Zealand and pose significant ecological risks as they expand, leading to the degradation of marine ecosystems.

-What is being proposed?
+What was proposed?

 • voluntary harvest limits and voluntary area/seasonal closures for 2024-25.

-Regulatory measures being considered:
+Regulatory measures being considered were:

 • subdivision of the CRA 1 Quota Management Area